RaimeiRaikiri/Etch-A-Sketch/README.md

 # Etch-A-Sketch

 Welcome to the Etch-A-Sketch repository!
-This repository serves the purpose of testing and displaying my skills in creating a website using:
+This repository serves the purpose of testing and practicing my skills in creating a website using:
 - HTML
 - CSS
 - Javascript